wiless/wiless.github.io/_articles/digitaltwin.md

 title: Digital Twin | Communication Networks
 summary: From a communication engineer's perspective !!, Some thoughts and collection of responses and info from web on Digital Twins
 index: 11
-img: /imgs/—Pngtree—isometric 3d render of a_4041514.jpg
+img: /imgs/digital twin of a indoor factory floor.jpg
 comments: true
 ---